Silence and Solitude

 Silence and solitude allow us time and space to hear.

 Noise!
 It’s all around us.
 In the midst of the noise it’s difficult, if not impossible, to hear.
-The process of discipleship requires us to hear both our ourselves and God.
-In silence and solitude we wrestle with our thoughts, both good and bad, and we make space to pray and hear from God.
+The process of discipleship requires us to hear both ourselves and God.
+In silence and solitude we wrestle with our thoughts, both good and bad.
+We unpack our emotions and their causes.
+In silence and solitude we make space to pray and hear from God.

 Blaise Pascal once said, “All of humanity's problems stem from man's inability to sit quietly in a room alone.”
-I don’t think he is necessarily right on that.
-Humanity has much deeper problems.
-In spite of its exaggeration silence and solitude are vitally important in the Christian life…and we are starved for it in our modern culture.
+I think that’s a little exaggerated as humans have much deeper problems than what can be solved by sitting in quiet room alone.
+Yet, he has a point.
+Silence and solitude are vitally important in the Christian life…and we are starved for it in our modern culture.

 To Get Started